This article contains compensated links; please read my disclaimer for more information.

 Ancient Romans often went to communal toilets, where they combined the tasks of relieving themselves and having a chat

 – There are about 280 fountains in Rome and more than 900 churches.

 -The Trevi fountain is emptied for coins every evening, and the coins are donated to charity.

 Where to stay in Rome Italy

 I always recommend picking an area next to a few attractions.
 This way you can walk between attractions and see more than if you stay close to one site.
 If you are in Rome for only 2-3 days, decide what you want to see and book your accommodation nearby.
 We booked our hotel at friend’s recommendation next to Pantheon.
-The hotel was very nice, not expensive and close to many popular attractions.
-When you are in a city like Rome for only 2 days, you won’t be able to see all the landmarks without running around like a headless chicken.
-So I recommend you save yourself from trouble, pick a few sites to see, chill and have an amazing time.
+The hotel was very friendly, not expensive, and close to many popular attractions.
+When you are in a city like Rome for only two days, you won’t be able to see all the landmarks without running around like a headless chicken.
+So I recommend you save yourself from trouble, pick a few sites to see, chill, and have a fantastic time.